lm2612/IE_CDT_ClimateDynamicsTutorial/README.md

 filename_4xCO2 = f"{data_path_4xCO2}tas_Amon_UKESM1-0-LL_abrupt-4xCO2_r1i1p1f2_gn_195001-199912.nc"
 ds_4xCO2 = xr.open_dataset(filename_4xCO2)
 ```

+In case there are issues on jasmin, I have also added the time mean of this data into the `./local/data/` directory of this repository.
+See [local/PredictSpatialPatternSetupLocal.ipynb](local/PredictSpatialPatternSetupLocal.ipynb).

 With a technique called "Pattern Scaling", you can interpolate between these two to estimate the global map of climate change for a given CO2 forcing scenario (Santer, 1990, Mitchell, 2003, Tebaldi & Arblaster, 2014).
 Pattern scaling assumes that the pattern of warming remains constant but scales linearly by a scaler variable, such as global mean temperature.
 The steps are: